ACCESS-NRI/schema/README.md

 Note that new versions of schema are stored in different files named for the version.
 This can make it difficult to review a pull request which adds a new version as there is no useful `diff` information.
 The entire file is new.

 When creating new versions of schema consider creating an initial commit that just copies the previous version into the new version, and then another separate commit that makes the required changes.
-This makes it easier to see what has changed, e.g. [GitHub has a freature to isolate changes to a single commit, or a specific range of commits](https://stackoverflow.com/a/50417336).
+This makes it easier to see what has changed, e.g. [GitHub has a feature to isolate changes to a single commit, or a specific range of commits](https://stackoverflow.com/a/50417336).

 ## Using schema